theriaubenoit-ops/aNA-ai/docs/architecture.md

 ```
 ├── NO (Nitric Oxide) -> Volumetric Retrograde Signaling
-│   └── Role: "Zone Strengthening".
+│   └── Role: "Zone Strengthening."
 Diffuses from active neurons to nearby
 │       synapses to signal "We just fired together, strengthen everything here."
 │       (Crucial for local clusters and blood flow simulation).
 ├── Acetylcholine -> Sensory Sensitivity (Layer IV)
-│   └── Role: "Focus & Alertness".
+│   └── Role: "Focus & Alertness."
 Lowers the firing threshold of Layer IV
 │       to make external inputs (Thalamus) more prominent.
 ├── Dopamine -> Reward & Plasticity (Layers II/III)
-│   └── Role: "Learning Signal".
+│   └── Role: "Learning Signal."
 Acts as a multiplier for LTP (Long-Term
 │       Potentiation) in the association layers.
 No Dopamine = No Memory growth.
 ├── Serotonin -> Homeostatic Balance (Global)
-│   └── Role: "The Governor".
+│   └── Role: "The Governor."
 Prevents runaway excitation (Epilepsy simulation)
 │       by stabilizing the global neural threshold.
 └── Adrenaline -> Hyper-Alertness & Flashbulb Memory
     ├── Sensitivity: Acts as an overall win multiplier.